ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 In the **Policies** panel, you can find details about the **[policies](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)** of the current managed warehouse.

-Each policy is associated with a particular zone, denoted by its code.
+Each policy has a type and is associated with a particular product group and code.

-Additional information includes the type of policy, its corresponding value, and any associated product group codes.

 ![pictures](pictures/Managed_Warehouses_policies_04_06.png)

 ### Locations

-In the **Locations** panel, you can find details about the **[locations](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/zones-and-locations.html)** of the current managed warehouse.
+In the **Locations** panel, you can find details about all existing **[locations](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/zones-and-locations.html)** of the current managed warehouse.

+Each location is identified by its unique **address** within the warehouse zone.

 ![pictures](pictures/Managed_Warehouses_locations_04_06.png)

-Each location is identified by its unique address within the warehouse zone.

-The table also provides additional notes relevant for each location.

 ### Zones

 In the **Zones** panel, you can find details about the **[zones](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/zones-and-locations.html)** of the managed warehouse.

-Each zone is identified by its name and may include additional notes for clarification.
+Each zone has a **name** and may include a **parent zone** as well as a unique code for identification.

-The table also indicates the parent zone, if applicable, and assigns a unique code to each zone for identification purposes.

 ![pictures](pictures/Managed_Warehouses_zones_04_06.png)